 Fresh cut Christmas trees

-The best time to save on a fresh cut Christmas tree is December 20 or later.
 If you want to cut a tree, get your permit early as they are limited.
 At Christmas tree lots, the selection dwindles, and some sell out of trees.
-But we’ve got plenty of options for you.
-Here’s where to buy u-cut, fresh cut Christmas trees around the Sound.
+If lots still have trees, the best time to save on a fresh cut Christmas tree is December 20 or later.
+Here’s more info on where to buy u-cut, fresh cut Christmas trees around the Sound.

 Holiday décor

 After Thanksgiving, keep an eye out for Thanksgiving and autumn-themed décor at steep discounts and stock up for next year.
-Sales of leftover Christmas begin a few days before Christmas.
-But popular items are typically gone.
-In any case, find discounts on everything from lights and ornaments to artificial trees and Christmas greeting cards, gift wrap and bows, and other holiday home décor.
-Prices are slashed further the day after Christmas and again about a week later, though selection greatly diminishes the farther away you get from December 26.
+Sales of leftover Christmas items begin a few days before Christmas.
+Popular items typically sell out.
+In any case, find discounts on everything from lights and ornaments to artificial trees and Christmas greeting cards, gift wrap and bows, and holiday home décor.
+Prices are slashed further the day after Christmas and again about a week later, though selection continues to diminish greatly the farther away you get from December 26.
 Here’s our list of the best retailers for gift ideas, party supplies, holiday décor.

 Baking ingredients